kubernetes/kops/docs/cluster_spec.md

   networkID: vpc-abcdefg1
 ```

-## Blacklisted Values
+## Unsupported Values

-Kops will sometimes blacklist certain key values for directives.
-If kops detects a blacklisted value, the program will terminate with an error message.
+Kops will sometimes discontinue support for certain key values for directives.
+If kops detects an unsupported value, the program will terminate with an error message.

-If you are **sure** you want to use a blacklisted value (not recommended) you may bypass all blacklisting by setting
+If you are **sure** you want to use an unsupported value (not recommended) you may bypass all unsupported validation by setting

 ```
-export KOPS_BYPASS_BLACKLIST=1
+export KOPS_BYPASS_UNSUPPORTED=1
 ```

-Remember these values are blacklisted for a reason, and usually that reason if for the potential safety of your cluster.
+Remember these values are unsupported for a reason, and usually that reason if for the potential safety of your cluster.
 Please only use this override if you are very sure you know what you are doing.